-If you are interested in pursuing a career in development and don't know where to start, here's your go-to guide for salaries, skills, and the best programming languages to learn.
+If you are interested in pursuing a career in development and don't know where to start, here's your go-to guide for salaries, technical skills, and the best programming languages to learn.

-Developers are among the most highly sought-after tech professionals in the workforce, with increased demand and talent shortages leading to large salaries for many of those in the field.
+Professional developers are among the most highly sought-after tech professionals in the workforce, with increased demand and talent shortages leading to large salaries for many of those in the field.
 That said, software development is a dynamic field, in which new programming languages, frameworks, and technologies may live and die within a few years, and job needs are constantly shifting.

 To help those interested in the field better understand how to break into a career in development, we compiled the most important details and resources.
-This guide on how to become a developer will be updated on a regular basis.
+This guide on how to become a professional developer will be updated on a regular basis.

 Why is there increased demand for developers?

 Every company has become a tech company to some degree, with digital transformation projects underway in most industries to stave off disruption.
-This means that demand for developer talent has skyrocketed in recent years, as companies seek people who can bring digital projects and applications to life.
+This means that demand for professional developer talent has skyrocketed in recent years, as companies seek people who can bring digital projects and applications to life.

 - 15 books every programmer should read (free PDF) (TechRepublic)